-Visual campaign strategies can be boiled down to five key attributes which can be used to have the greatest impact on viewers.
+Visual campaign strategies can be boiled down to five key attributes which can be utilized to have the greatest impact on viewers.
 I will be exploring these attributes and sharing some examples of videos exhibiting each attribute.

 I recently attended a conference where my favorite brand campaign video of 2016 was used among other examples of successful brand campaigns on YouTube.
-At the session, YouTube’s global expert of branded content strategy discussed some of the top videos and the best approaches to video campaign strategies.
+At the session, YouTube’s global expert of branded content strategy, discussed some of the top videos and the best approaches to video campaign strategies.
 There were four major attributes to these successful campaign strategies with one bonus attribute.

 #1 – Videos that evoke emotion